barnabym/nftartistguide/README.md

 # How do I price my work?

 Look at similar work.
-No easy answer it's tricky.
+No easy answer.
+It's tricky.

 # How is the artwork stored by platform